awsdocs/aws-php-developers-guide/doc_source/secretsmanager-examples-manage-secret.rst

 Retrieve Details about a Secret
 ===============================

-Stored secrets contain metadata about rotation rules, when it was last accessed or changed, user-created tags, and the Amazon Resource Name (ARN)..
+Stored secrets contain metadata about rotation rules, when it was last accessed or changed, user-created tags, and the Amazon Resource Name (ARN).
 To get the details of a specified secret stored in |ASM|,  use the :aws-php-class:`DescribeSecret <api-secretsmanager-2017-10-17.html#describesecret>` operation.

 **Imports**